 It wasn’t too long ago that people just ate what they ate, but at some point we complicated diet and it starting moving all over the place.
 Some people ate only fruit or raw food, they cut out meat and dairy or ate based on religion like the macrobiotic diet that originated from food eaten by Zen Buddhist.
+Thus emerged a plethora of diet labels.

 Some people feel it’s too limiting to label yourself into a “diet” category, but for clarification purposes, I’ve included a few of the terms used surrounding eating a plant-based diet.